Barbary falcon: Description

 The Barbary falcon is a bird of semi-desert and dry open hills.
 It typically lays its eggs in cliff-ledge nests.

 It is similar to other subspecies of the peregrine falcon, but smaller at 33–39 cm length with a wingspan of 76–98 cm.
 It has characteristic plumage, and adults can be recognised from peregrines.
 Some regard it as a distinct species since it is specialised to a desert environment.
 Recently, it has been found to be genetically similar to other subspecies of the peregrine falcon, so it is now considered a subspecies of that.

 The female is larger than the male.
 It resembles its relative in general structure.
 Female Barbary falcons are as large as male peregrine falcons.

 Adults have paler grey-blue upperparts than the peregrine falcon and often have a buff wash to the barred underparts, whereas the larger species has a whiter background colour.
 The nape is rufous, but this is difficult to see.

 Sexes are similar, apart from size, but the young birds have brown upperparts and streaked underparts.
 The streaking is lighter than in the juvenile peregrine falcon.

 The call is a high-pitched "rek-rek-rek".

 The Barbary falcon also bears some resemblance to the lanner falcon, but can be distinguished from that species at rest by its size and in the head-pattern, flight, flight action and underwing pattern.

 Distribution

-The Barbary falcon is native to parts of North and East Africa (Algeria, the Canary Islands, Egypt, Eritrea, Libya, Morocco, Niger, Nigeria, Sudan, Somalia and Tunisia), Palestine, Syria, Jordan, and Saudi Arabia.
+The Barbary falcon is native to parts of North and East Africa (Algeria, the Canary Islands, Egypt, Eritrea, Libya, Morocco, Niger, Nigeria, Sudan, Somalia and Tunisia), Israel, Syria, Jordan, and Saudi Arabia.
 Birds formerly included in the barbary falcon in central and southwest Asia, particularly in Afghanistan, westernmost China, the far north of India, Iran, Iraq, Kazakhstan, Kuwait, Kyrgyzstan, Oman, Pakistan, Tajikistan, Turkmenistan, the United Arab Emirates and Uzbekistan are of the closely similar peregrine falcon subspecies F. p. babylonicus.

 It is a vagrant in Burkina Faso, Cameroon, Djibouti, Greece, Italy, Kenya, Lebanon, Mali, Malta, Nepal, Portugal, Qatar, Senegal and Turkey.